-As for bank risk taking, using the standard balance sheet measures of risk at the bank level, we do not detect an increase in bank risk when interest rates are low.
+As for bank risk taking, using the standard balance sheet measures of risk at the bank level, we do not detect an increase in bank risk when interest rates are low, possibly due to a conservative stance and rigorous risk management at the overall bank level, and tightening of the regulation during this period.
 However, when investigated at the loan level, we find that low interest rate is associated with higher loan hazard rates for long-term general loans.
 Loan portfolios of medium and small banks appear to be more responsive to the policy rate, in terms of changes in loan riskiness, than those of large banks.
 In addition, the hazard rates of small firms appear to be more contingent on the level of interest rate compared to those of large firms, suggesting that small firms may potentially be more affected by bank risk-taking behavior.
 We also find that when the interest rate remains low for a protracted period, this tends to further increase bank risk-taking in new loans, though it helps lower the default risk for existing loans.

-Our analysis points to the potential unintended side effects of unusually accommodative monetary policy on bank profitability and bank risk-taking.
+Nevertheless, our analysis provides evidences that point to the potential unintended side effects of unusually accommodative monetary policy on bank profitability and bank risk-taking.
 Weakening bank profitability may have implications for the banking system vulnerability and also for impeded monetary policy transmission.
-In the case of Thailand, although there is no overwhelming evidence of increases in bank risk-taking-possible due to a conservative stance and rigorous risk management at the bank overall balance sheet, but at a more micro level there seems to emerge pockets of risk in some types of loans and borrowers, especially those belonging to small and low profitability banks.
+In the case of Thailand, although there is no overwhelming evidence of increases in bank risk-taking, but at a more micro level there seems to emerge pockets of risk in some types of loans and borrowers, especially those belonging to small and low profitability banks.
 This is important not only for financial stability but also for the possible distributional consequences that monetary policy may have across banks and borrowers.